 Merlot Food Pairings

 Unlike Cabernets, Merlot works well alongside Italian dishes, particularly tomato-based meals.
 Merlot can also be enjoyed with lighter dishes.
 Try:

 - Tomato and pancetta based sauces

 Although the Malbec grape originated in France, today it is associated primarily with Argentina.
 Why?
 In France, the grape struggles to cope with erratic seasons and pesticides.
-Argentina, on the other hand, has a warm sunny days, high altitudes and cool nights – perfect conditions for the thin-skinned Malbec grape to thrive.
+Argentina, on the other hand, has warm sunny days, high altitudes and cooler climates at night – perfect conditions for the thin-skinned Malbec grape to thrive.
 Argentina has now adopted Malbec as its principal red grape variety.

 Malbec wine is a black and blue grape variety, and the wine it produces is a deep purple-red.

 Malbec is a full-bodied, deep inky-colored wine with relatively high alcohol content.
 Watch out for the magenta rim left in the wine glass with Malbec wines.
 Aromas of dark berries are commonly associated with Malbec – dark cherries, plums or blueberries are predictable.

 Note that there is a marked difference in taste between Old World and New World produced Malbecs.
 Argentinian wines evoke the fruity flavors mentioned above, while Old World Malbec is often described as leathery, with a more savory edge.

 Malbec Food Pairings